nyu-dh/website/source/_projects/colonial-networks.md

 ---
 pid: colonial-networks
 done: true
-title: Hidden Legacies
+title: Colonial Networks
-subtitle: Slavery, Race and the Making of 21st-Century America
+subtitle: Remapping the “Paris” Art World in a 1786 Map of Haiti
 category: DH Seed Grant Recipient
 tags:
+- spatial-humanities
 - public-humanities
 cohort_year: '2024'
 abstract: This project focuses on a 1786 property map of the French colony of Saint-Domingue